Table of Contents

 - Greater adaptability for disabled students.

-- Lessons get more powerful and effective because teachers collaborated on lesson planning
+- Lessons get more powerful and effective because teachers collaborate on lesson planning

-- Teachers can support one another by highlighting one another’s strengths and weaknesses, encouraging comradery, and sharing the workload in the classroom.
+- Teachers can support one another by highlighting one another’s strengths and weaknesses, encouraging camaraderie, and sharing the workload in the classroom.

 Approaches for Co-Teaching